nodevalet/nodevalet/README.md

 # Features

 - 5 minute, 'one click' install through our web GUI.
-No need to login to your VPS.
+No need to log into your VPS.
 - We never ask for your personal info so there is nothing to be hacked.
 - Automatic server hardening.
 Your VPS will be more secure than most.
 - Automatically generated masternode.conf, copy paste ready into your local wallet.